 An important catch in premises liability is that any hazards must not be “open and obvious.”
 This means that guests also have a duty to take reasonable care of themselves.
 However, that doesn’t mean that the fault always entirely falls on the visitor.
 South Carolina follows comparative negligence laws, which means that even if the accident is partially your fault, you may still be eligible to receive compensation for the aspects of the accident that were not your fault.

-Negligence Can Ruin Your Life
+Dangerous Conditions and Negligence Can Ruin Your Life

 Injuries caused by dangerous conditions and negligent property owners can be both physically and financially devastating.
 Head injuries, shattered bones, disfiguring burns, and other injuries can result when the duty to care for a guest has been violated, and the costs can send victims spiraling into a financial catastrophe afterwards.
 Medical bills, rehabilitation costs, lost wages, and pain and suffering can quickly add up.